 As with all anti-snoring products that I review, I always put them through two or more weeks of rigorous testing and provide raw unfiltered information on product performance to my readers.
 Although rather unscientific, I judge the effectiveness by both reports from my wife and snoring levels that were recorded on my smartphone.
 I use a baseline recording to compare my snoring before and after using an anti-snoring product.
 There are several apps that are available, some are free while others are fairly inexpensive.

 First Night With Smart Nora

 As usual, I fell asleep quickly with my wife by my side monitoring my snoring.
-Unfortunatly, I started snoring snoring several minutes prior to the expiration of the delayed start, so it did not kick in soon enough.
-Once the delayed start expired, my head almost immediately begin to rise as I was sound asleep and snoring loudly.
+Unfortunately, I started snoring several minutes prior to the expiration of the delayed start, so it did not kick in soon enough.
+Once the delayed start expired, my head almost immediately begins to rise as I was sound asleep and snoring loudly.

 I have to admit, I was pretty amazed by the results that I had experienced the first night so I was ready to see if the Smart Nora could stand the test of time.

 Day 2 was a long day and I knew that I would fall asleep would not be a problem.
 Since I knew that I would fall asleep shortly after my head hit the pillow, I decided to give it a try without using the delay feature.
 I powered on the Smart Nora and the pillow started to inflate shortly after speaking a few words to my wife.
 I recall this happening once or twice before I was once again sound asleep.

 My wife enjoys staying up at night reading, so she was able to monitor my snoring for at least a couple hours prior to going to sleep.
 The results of the second night were similar to the first night.
 No complaints from my wife and faint occasional snoring sounds were heard and later record which were quickly silenced by the raising and lowering of the pillow.